 You can find the answers to many questions here, it’s very likely someone before experienced the same problem as you do.
 Otherwise you can also submit an issue ticket and wait for our help.

-Officially not and we do recommend to withhold with ugrading, but if you've already done it or got computer with Catalina preinstalled it's possible our plug-ins may work if host application you use supports new macOS version.
+Officially not, but if you've already upgraded to macOS Catalina or got computer with Catalina preinstalled, our plug-ins will work fine if host application you use is fully approved for the latest macOS version.

 Most of the problems with Catalina comes from the fact some of applications still have parts of code written for 32-Bit architecture, while Catalina doesn't support 32-Bit code any longer.
 Our plug-ins code base is 64bit.
 So if host app you use is Catalina ready, you shouldn't exprience issues with our plug-ins once they're installed.
 And here comes installation ....